 Parents, school boards, churches, and civic leaders in the white community were concerned.
 They were sure that listening to “race music” would corrupt young whites and make them think and behave as African-Americans did.
 Families forbade their teenagers from listening to or singing “race music.”
 It was de rigueur for social commentators and politicians, particularly – but not exclusively – in the South, to warn that this new music was going to lead to the dreaded “race-mixing” (which they considered a hallmark of Communism) and “drag our white children down to the level of the Negro.”

 Nevertheless, seeing the money-making potential, record producers looked for an acceptable way to bring black music to young white audiences.
 Seeking a “white singer with a black sound,” Sun Records signed Elvis Presley to a recording contract.
 At the time, radio and record audiences could not distinguish black R&R artists from white ones.
-Trying to find a way to explain to a radio audience that Presley was not African-American without just blatantly asking, “So, Elvis are you white or what?”
-Dewey Phillips, an interviewer on a Memphis station, came up with the idea of asking a seemingly unrelated question that would get that message out.
-He asked, “What high school did you go to, Elvis?”
+Dewey Phillips, an interviewer on a Memphis station, came up with a way to explain to a radio audience that Presley was not African-American without just blatantly asking, “So, Elvis are you white or what?”
+Phillps asked a seemingly unrelated question that would get that message out, “What high school did you go to, Elvis?”
 Memphis schools were, of course, segregated then, so when Presley replied that he had attended Humes High, it was clear that he was white.

 Elvis had a huge hit with a less-raunchy version of the sexually suggestive “Hound Dog,” which the prolific and legendary white songwriters Leiber and Stoller had written for black blues artist Big Mama Thornton.
 Another white artist, the squeaky-clean Pat Boone, had success with sanitized versions of songs such as Little Richard’s “Tutti Frutti” and “Long Tall Sally.”
 Ed Sullivan, always a prescient judge of pop-music trends, brought Fats Domino onto his widely-watched variety show on November 18, 1956.
 Sullivan muted the potential blowback from having a stage full of African-American rock-&-rollers by keeping Domino’s band hidden behind a curtain, leaving just the man and his piano visible.
 Then, at Sullivan’s direction, Domino sang the last few bars of “Blueberry Hill” standing up and turned toward the audience and camera so that his rotund figure would be apparent, thus making him seem less threatening.